-(a) The building shall have an appropriate and fully integrated rooftop architectural treatment, which substantially screens all mechanical equipment, stairs and elevator, towers and provides an architecturally interesting skyline view.

-(b) The building shall have varying, stepped down elements to provide visual interest, rather than a straight-line edge fronting the street.
+- (a) The building shall have an appropriate and fully integrated rooftop architectural treatment, which substantially screens all mechanical equipment, stairs and elevator, towers and provides an architecturally interesting skyline view. - (b) The building shall have varying, stepped down elements to provide visual interest, rather than a straight-line edge fronting the street. - Orientation: Street and building placement can be designed to orient activities and vistas.
+Buildings maintain view corridors.
+Undulating streets can break up monotonous grid systems and slow traffic.
+The location of public parks, open space, community facilities and public squares relative to other development can create a sense of cohesiveness and community; and - Underground Utilities: provision of underground utilities enhances the aesthetic value of a community while affording additional protection from hurricanes.